kelnos/slox/README.md

   mutable data member (*gasp*).
 I'll get around to finding an immutable soluion for that eventually that doesn't deviate too far from the script.
-* I don't support multiline string literals.
-I *think* it might be possible (need to read through scala-parser-combinators docs some more), but I'll get to it later.

 ### Middling